Great news everyone. It’s pantomime season and who better to kick off this most joyous of entertainments than Tesla?

 I also have to admit I’m a dinosaur to the modern world.
 Apps pass me by.
 Facebook has no clue as to what my lunch was.
 Tweets have never been aired.
 Is Instagram an electrical supplier?
-Of course I use the internet; Duck Duck Go (thanks to DTW involvement), You Tube, Apple products, as these days its harder not to.
-But they’re a means to an end (usually sourcing DTW articles) for information, recreation and to hasten the demise of the High Street by internet shopping.
+Of course I use the internet; Duck Duck Go (thanks to DTW involvement), You Tube, Apple products, since these days it’s harder not to.
+But they are a means to an end (usually sourcing DTW articles) for information, recreation and to hasten the demise of the High Street by internet shopping.

 The truck itself, whilst I am guessing will not see production exactly as seen on the stage, actually isn’t too bad.
-To these eyes it possesses a look that suggests it’s the major new full size Mattel (c) Hot Wheels, to be in the catalogue shortly and soon to be best seller.
-TC has the aggressive stance, necessary for today’s market.
-Drawn using a protractor and metal rule; no shapely flourish nor remote chance of a curve here.
+To these eyes it possesses a look that suggests it’s the major new full-size Mattel© Hot Wheels, to be in the catalogue shortly and soon to be best seller.
+CT has the aggressive stance, necessary for today’s market.
+Drawn using a protractor and metal rule, no shapely flourish nor remote chance of a curve here.
 Other than the chunky tyred wheels, obviously.

-To the truck’s weight again; TC makes a Bentley or Maybach look svelte.
+To the truck’s weight again, CT makes a Bentley or Maybach look svelte.
 Ten thousand pounds or near as makes no difference, 4,500Kg.
 That’s some heft to haul some air about.
-For apart from the real industrial users, how many pick up trucks do you see shifting anything but air?
-As a lifestyle vehicle, TC could well be one of The Ugly Sisters.
+For apart from the real industrial users, how many pickup trucks do you see shifting anything but air?
+As a lifestyle vehicle, CT could well be one of The Ugly Sisters.
 And with that girth aboard would surely shorten any kind of range.

-For me, the crowning glories were the farcical vandalism of current top selling real life truck, the Ford F-150’s door, compared to TC’s.
-The trucks designer, Frank Von Holzhausen (wasn’t he The Prince in Cinderella?
-Or the bad guy in Dick Whittington?) picks up a striking hammer and positively knocks the Fords door into the middle of next week.
-He then demonstrates TC’s strength by showing the hammer to the door, barely touching it.
+For me, the crowning glories were the farcical vandalism of current top selling real life truck, the Ford F-150’s door, compared to Cybertruck’s.
+The trucks designer, Franz Von Holzhausen (wasn’t he The Prince in Cinderella?
+Or the bad guy in Dick Whittington?) picks up a striking hammer and positively knocks the Ford’s door into the middle of next week.
+He then demonstrates the Tesla’s strength by showing the hammer to the door, barely touching it.

 Onto the glass which has military and space grade strength; that is until the lost boys are let loose with ball bearings and smash the living daylights out of it.
 He’s behind you!
 And if behind that window, now requiring hospitalisation.
 Which Von Holzhausen might need now.
 I don’t think his boss was too keen on the outcomes of the glass incident.
 Cinders won’t be going to the ball, methinks.